-Command Description class Specifies a class map to use for traffic classification. policy-map Configures a policy; that is, an association of a traffic class and one or more actions. set connection Configures connection values. tcp-map Creates a TCP map and allows access to tcp-map configuration mode.
+Command Description Specifies a class map to use for traffic classification.
+Configures a policy; that is, an association of a traffic class and one or more actions.

+class

+policy-map

+set connection Configures connection values.

+tcp-map Creates a TCP map and allows access to tcp-map configuration mode.